fmugra/AskiiKits/README.md

 - May lob the byproducts of their (failed) attempts at destillation at their enemies.
 Gains one use at level 3, and an additional use every 10 levels thereafter up to a total of three at level 24

-VAPOUR BOMB: Creatures in a 15'-ft. raidius of the impact must save vs. poison with a +2 penalty or suffer 60 points of intoxication (-4 luck, +4 morale) for 1 turn.
+VAPOUR BOMB: Creatures in a 15'-ft. radius of the impact must save vs. poison with a +2 penalty or suffer 60 points of intoxication (-4 luck, +4 morale) for 1 turn.
 Note that multiple applications of Vapour bomb do not result in increased levels of intoxication.
   15th Level: Saving Throw penalty increases to +4

 - May commission their own customized magical dart at high levels